duckduckgo/duckduckgo/documentation/testing.md

 Before reading this section, make sure you've at least worked through the [basic tutorial](general.md#basic-tutorial).

-**Step 1.** &nbsp;Install our DuckDuckHack utility called `duckpan`.
+**Step 1.** &nbsp;Install our DuckDuckHack utility called [DuckPAN](https://github.com/duckduckgo/p5-app-duckpan).
 You can find instructions [here](https://github.com/duckduckgo/p5-app-duckpan/blob/master/README.md).
 It is also hosted [here](https://metacpan.org/module/App::DuckPAN) on MetaCPAN.

 **Step 2.** &nbsp;Go to your fork of the repository (a directory or folder on your computer).